 Keep it professional, short and sweet.
 Remember, the insurance adjuster is not your friend and no matter how nice they are to you, their allegiance is to their company.

 Never sign any documents that say you are “waiving”, “giving up” or “releasing” any of your rights.
-You should always consult a car accident lawyer before signing anything that may affect your rights!
+You should always consult a personal injury lawyer before signing anything that may affect your rights!

 – How long have you practiced personal injury law?